Phototaxis

 Phototaxis is a kind of taxis, or locomotory movement, that occurs when a whole organism moves towards or away from a stimulus of light.
 This is advantageous for phototrophic organisms as they can orient themselves most efficiently to receive light for photosynthesis.
 Phototaxis is called positive if the movement is in the direction of increasing light intensity and negative if the direction is opposite.

-Two types of positive phototaxis are observed in prokaryotes.
-The first is called scotophobotaxis (from the word "scotophobia"), which is observed only under a microscope.
-This occurs when a bacterium swims by chance out of the area illuminated by the microscope.
-Entering darkness signals the cell to reverse flagella rotation direction and reenter the light.
-The second type of phototaxis is true phototaxis, which is a directed movement up a gradient to an increasing amount of light.
-This is analogous to positive chemotaxis except that the attractant is light rather than a chemical.

-Phototactic responses are observed in many organisms such as Serratia marcescens, Tetrahymena, and Euglena.
-Each organism has its own specific biological cause for a phototactic response, many of which are incidental and serve no end purpose.
+Phototaxis has been described in microorganisms and algea, insects and other invertebrates, and vertebrates.
+Typically nocturnal insects can show positive phototaxis, while nocturnal mammals often show negative phototaxis.

 Phototaxis in bacteria and archea

 Phototaxis can be advantageous for phototrophic bacteria as they can orient themselves most efficiently to receive light for photosynthesis.
 Phototaxis is called positive if the movement is in the direction of increasing light intensity and negative if the direction is opposite.

 Two types of positive phototaxis are observed in prokaryotes (bacteria and archea).
 The first is called "scotophobotaxis" (from the word "scotophobia"), which is observed only under a microscope.
 This occurs when a bacterium swims by chance out of the area illuminated by the microscope.
 Entering darkness signals the cell to reverse flagella rotation direction and reenter the light.
 The second type of phototaxis is true phototaxis, which is a directed movement up a gradient to an increasing amount of light.
 This is analogous to positive chemotaxis except that the attractant is light rather than a chemical.

 Phototactic responses are observed in a number of bacteria and archae, such as Serratia marcescens.
 Photoreceptor proteins are light-sensitive proteins involved in the sensing and response to light in a variety of organisms.
 Some examples are bacteriorhodopsin and bacteriophytochromes in some bacteria.
 See also: phytochrome and phototropism.

 Most prokaryotes (bacteria and archaea) are unable to sense the direction of light, because at such a small scale it is very difficult to make a detector that can distinguish a single light direction.
 Still, prokaryotes can measure light intensity and move in a light-intensity gradient.
 Some gliding filamentous prokaryotes can even sense light direction and make directed turns, but their phototactic movement is very slow.
 Some bacteria and archaea are phototactic.